koendv/t12-958/README_DEVELOPER.md

 ## RTT

 On Arm processors, the debugger can read and write processor memory through SWD or JTAG without stopping the processor.
-Real-Time Terminal RTT uses this to implement a console: the user program writes console output to memory, and the debugger reads it.
+Real-Time Terminal RTT uses this to implement a console: the user program writes console output to a circular buffer, and the debugger reads it.

 RTT speed depends upon buffer size: